VO Campeur Frameset

 Here is what you, or your mechanic, need to know when building up the frame: The headset is 1" threaded (ISO), canti brakes, BB is standard ISO (or British) with a spindle length to match your choice of crank, 27.2mm seat post, it takes a 28.6mm clamp size front derailleur, 135mm rear spacing, 50-52mm fenders with 35-38mm tires.

-Note: this is an oversized item, so for orders to the contiguous US an additional $25.00 shipping charge will be added.
+Note: this is an oversized item, so our free shipping promotion does not apply.
+But your shipping cost will never exceed $19 for orders to the contiguous US.
 Shipping to Alaska, Hawaii, military addresses, and overseas will be quoted separately.
 Due to size restrictions, we can't send frames to certain countries (at least not at reasonable cost).